 College Accessibility Resources

 The College’s Resources for Students with Disabilities page links to information about accommodations for students.
 Information Services has an Assistive Technologies page for students, faculty, and staff.
-Guidelines for making websites and documents more accessible are on the WordPress Help: Accessibility page.

 Thanks to our colleagues at Washington and Lee University Library for allowing us to use their accessibility statement as a model.